Top >> Comets & Meteors (Index) Site Map Feedback

 Comet Kushida (144P/Kushida)

 This is a 7.6 years periodic comet discovered by a Japanese comet seeker Mr. Yoshio Kushida in 1994.
 This is the 4th return of the comet from its discovery.
-The comet is forecasted to move eastward from Taurus to Orion between February and March 2024, and it is expected to brighten up to the 9th magnitude.
+The comet moved eastward from Taurus to Orion between February and March 2024, and it brightened up to the 9th magnitude.

 Mar 2, 2024, 142KB